June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 Yes, that's right two states to go and we will have been through the entire contiguous United States!
 Very exciting if you ask us.
 We drove for about 7 hours

-that these states are much shorter and far more narrow than Texas, but for some reason it feels very rewarding to pass through a bunch of states in one day.
+realize that these states are much shorter and far more narrow than Texas, but for some reason it feels very rewarding to pass through a bunch of states in

 The bus on the road again